Linxyhaha/GeneRec/README.md

 ## Usage

-### Data
-The experimental data are in './data' folder.

 ### AI Editor
 The codes for AI Editor are in './code/AI_Editor/' folder, including three tasks 1) thumbnail selection & thumbnail generation, 2) micro-video clipping, and 3) micro-video content editing.